0xjyk/LLVM-Playground/out-of-tree-skelaton/README.md

 ## Attributions
-The CMake files, example and directory structure has been sourced from [banach-space/llvm-tutor](https://github.com/banach-space/llvm-tutor/tree/main)
+The CMake files, examples and directory structure has been sourced from [banach-space/llvm-tutor](https://github.com/banach-space/llvm-tutor/tree/main)